ArtyomKingmang/Lazurite/README.md

 ## License
-Lazurite is relseased under <a href="https://github.com/ArtyomKingmang/Lazurite/wiki">MIT License 2.0</a>
+Lazurite is released under [MIT License 2.0](https://github.com/ArtyomKingmang/Lazurite/wiki)

 See more about it!